 - The range of Documents created during the development process.

-Technology Enablers Related to Product Data Management (PDM)
+Technology Enablers Related to PDM Software

 This software is closely related to other software used to create and modify development artifacts, including Mechanical Computer Aided Design (MCAD) software, Mechanical Computer Aided Manufacturing (MCAM) software, Mechanical Computer Aided Engineering (MCAE) software and Electrical Computer Aided Design (ECAD) software.